Spontaneous Quantum Turbulence in a Newborn Bose-Einstein Condensate via the Kibble-Zurek Mechanism: Numerical evaluation of the compressible and incompressible energy spectra

-To numerically evaluate $E_{c,i}(k)$ as given in Eq. (\ref{E_c_k_and_E_i_k_equations}), we used the Julia package \texttt{FFTW.jl}, which provides an interface to the \texttt{FFTW3} library \cite{FFTW05}, allowing efficient computation of the fast Fourier transform to obtain $\boldsymbol{\tilde{u}} \left( \boldsymbol{k}\right)$.
+To numerically evaluate $E_{c,i}(k)$ as given in Eqs. (\ref{E_c_k_and_E_i_k_equations}), we used the Julia package \texttt{FFTW.jl}, which provides an interface to the \texttt{FFTW3} library \cite{FFTW05}, allowing efficient computation of the fast Fourier transform to obtain $\boldsymbol{\tilde{u}} \left( \boldsymbol{k}\right)$.
 To perform the angular integral over $\varphi_k$, we employed the quadrature method introduced in \cite{blakie2008dynamics}.
-Denoting by $k_m$ the maximum wavenumber considered for evaluating $E_{i,c}(k)$, and by $N_g$ the number of grid points along each spatial direction for a periodic system of size $L \times L$, we compute and plot $E_c(k)$ and $E_i(k)$ for different values of $N_g$ in Fig. \ref{fig:Ec_Eic_quadrature}.
+Denoting by $k_m$ the maximum wavenumber considered for evaluating $E_{c,i}(k)$, and by $N_g$ the number of grid points along each spatial direction for a periodic system of size $L \times L$, we compute and plot $E_c(k)$ and $E_i(k)$ for different values of $N_g$ in Fig. \ref{fig:Ec_Eic_quadrature}.
+It clearly shows that sufficiently large values of $N_g$ are required to suppress numerical errors at high wavenumbers $k$.
+We found that the minimal grid size needed to ensure accuracy for $k \leq k_m$ is approximately $N_g \approx 8 \lfloor L k_m / 2 \pi \rceil + 1$, where $\lfloor x \rceil$ denotes the nearest integer to $x$.
+Accordingly, we used $N_g = 3817$ to accurately compute $E_{c,i}(k)$ up to $k \leq 100$.